 To find out the specific requirements for a partner, please see the section Partner schools MSc and download the overview.

 - At the time of application, current master students must have completed at least 2 of their master core courses of their Block 1.
 In all cases, students should bring their most recent Osiris print out, which shows ALL core courses results, to the interview which takes place early February 2021.

 Students awaiting re-sit results should inform the International Office since the timing of these results may clash with the period in which they are selected and/or nominated at the partner school.

-At all times, students must study in the nominal timespan of their programme, this means that you MUST have completed your entire exam programme EXCEPT for one master free elective, though including the master thesis trajectory – BEFORE you go on exchange.
+At all times, students must study in the nominal timespan of their programme, this means that you MUST have completed your entire exam programme EXCEPT for one master free elective*, though including the master thesis trajectory – BEFORE you go on exchange.
 Thus all core courses, most electives and the master thesis must have been completed before you set off to our partner school. !
-Since you do not know yet if you will be selected for a master exchange, we advise all students to register for all electives and drop the free elective in the switch week of March 2-6, 2020.
-The results of the master exchange selection are known on February 15, 2020.
+Since you do not know yet if you will be selected for a master exchange, we advise all students to register for all electives and drop the free elective in the switch week in March 2021.
+The results of the master exchange selection are known not later than February 15, 2021.

 - Students must write a motivation letter which is primarily based on the study programme and their goals to be achieved abroad.

 - Students must demonstrate that they are mature, independent, flexible and responsible by extra-curricular activities.
 Being active for RSM (board position, committee member, exchange ambassador/buddy) is a big plus for selection!!!!!